sabinpark/ECE281_CE3/README.md

 # Documentation:
 Testbench: Cadet Bodin pointed out that it would be simpler for now to check each floor value with the expected value manually instead of using a for loop.
 He also helped me with the testbench by pointing out that nextfloor should be an *INOUT* instead of *OUT*.
 This got rid of my errors and allowed the simulation to run successfully.

+Mealy Shell:  Cadet Wooden helped me by pointing out that I needed another signal, *next_floor_state* to drive the state of the program as well.
+He told me the usefulness of separating the mealy process into two different processes.